 SUBSTITUTIONS: Use fresh egg noodles or yakisoba instead.
 Use ¾ lb (340 g).
 Or you can use dried ramen noodles from instant ramen packets.

-Sweet soy sauce - I make my own sweet soy sauce by simply adding coconut or brown sugar to it.
+Sweet soy sauce - I make my sweet soy sauce by simply adding coconut or brown sugar to it.
 This way I don't need to have different types of soy sauce in my kitchen (I'm an Asian who cooks Asian meals every day, so that says a lot).

 Sriracha - Traditionally mee goreng calls for chili paste, for that touch of heat.
 Well, too much work for that.
-Sriracha gives that all-rounder flavour.
+Sriracha gives that all-rounder flavor.
 It has heat, sweetness, and tanginess.
 Plus, it's easier and everybody has it.

 Green mustard - A common veggie in mee goreng, for the green and mild taste.
 Green leafy veggies are always amazing.

 SUBSTITUTIONS: Use the same amount of pak choy or spinach.

 Bean sprouts - For that fresh, crunch texture.
 If you can, find fresh ones.
 Unfortunately due to the pandemic and the ripple effects of war now (yeah, you'd think it'll affect bean sprouts, eh?), I can't find them in my town so I'm using the ones in the jar.
 I've used jarred ones for several times already and they're surprisingly amazing.
 Just rinse them with water and drain before using.

 Protein sources - In Asian cooking, we love to mix our protein sources, like surf and turf.
 It's because every protein brings a different flavor and when combined, it's like creating your umami components.
 Try.